Ann Arbor Business Funding & Incentives

 - $25 million to support film and digital media industry

 PA 198 - Industrial Property Tax Abatement (local) Industrial property tax abatements provide incentives for eligible businesses to make new investment in Michigan.
-These abatements encourage Michigan manufacturers to build new plants, expand existing plants, renovate aging plants, or add new machinery and equipment.
+These abatements encourage Michigan manufacturers to build new plants, expand existing plants, or renovate aging plants.
 High-technology operations are also eligible for the abatement.

 Gap Financing Pilot Program The Gap Financing Pilot Program provides additional funding to manufacturing companies that wish to expand their operations.
 It is intended to supplement company investment and bank financing for eligible expansion costs including the purchase of equipment or inventory, facility enhancements and other company expansion expenditures, not to include working capital or refinancing.